Nik4Furi/dsa_journey/README.md

 # <h1 id="dsa_journey"> dsa_journey ,My Journey OF DSA</h1>
+## Where I am solved many listes of competitors questions
 ### A project_tuts, where I am adding my daily learning,working and watching tuts, works.
 dsa_journey, is a my daily learning scenario, how i am doing, after watching the tuts of <a href="https://youtube.com/playlist?list=PLDzeHZWIZsTryvtXdMr6rPh4IDexB5NIA" target="_url">CodeHelp Love Babber Playlist </a>.
 Am also adding my approaches, love babber aps/ optimal appraches, also I am adding *Brute Force* and *Optimal Approaches*.So it can help me during practise or revisions.